Cowboys News App [Android]

 Cowboys mock draft roundup: It’s a toss-up between offense and defense

-With the 26th pick in this year's , the Dallas Cowboys undoubtedly will aim to select a player who can make an impact quickly.
-Whether that player is on or , the will likely ensure their selection is a guy who can play right away – rather than chasing a developmental project.
+With the 26th pick in this year's NFL Draft, the undoubtedly will aim to select a player who can make an impact quickly.
+Whether that player is on offense or , the front office will likely ensure their selection is a guy who can play right away – rather than chasing a developmental project.

 Now I'm not here to tell you which side of the ball or player they should target.
 Rather than that, I'm here to give you the consensus outlook that could hint at which side they favor or prospect.